wp-plugins/zemanta/readme.txt

 1. There's a download button on the right side of this text, download the file.
 2. Unzip the file, copy `zemanta` directory to `wp-content/plugins` on your server.
 3. Inside WordPress dasboard there's the `Plugins` menu, click on it.
 Then click on `Activate` link under Zemanta plug-in.
 4. Start writing a new post.
-See the suggested content after you write a few sentences!
+See the suggested posts, images and tags after you write a few sentences!

 == Frequently Asked Questions ==

-= Can Zemanta recommend me my own blog posts? =
+= Can Zemanta recommend me my own blog posts as related posts? =

-Yes, see tutorial on [How to: Use Zemanta to recommend articles from your own blog(s)](http://www.zemanta.com/blog/how-to-use-zemanta-to-recommend-articles-from-your-own-blogs/)
+Yes, see tutorial on [How to: Use Zemanta to recommend posts from your own blog(s)](http://www.zemanta.com/blog/how-to-use-zemanta-to-recommend-articles-from-your-own-blogs/)

 = Can Zemanta recommend me my own photos? =